Positive oriented Thompson links

 \begin{theorem} For any $g\in \vec{F}_+$, the oriented link $\vec{\CL}(g)$ admits a positive diagram. \end{theorem}

-Positive elements of the oriented group~$\vec{F}$ admit a description by finite $4$-valent rooted plane trees~$T$.
-The associated links $\vec\CL(T)$ are defined diagrammatically via a binary transform $\alpha(T)$ of the original tree.
+Each positive element of the oriented group~$\vec{F}$ admits a description by means of a single finite rooted ternary trees $T$, which is turned into a binary tree via a transform $\alpha(T)$ of the original tree.
+The associated links are defined diagrammatically.
 This is illustrated in the first two figures, and defined in the next section.
 Positive oriented Thompson links are complicated in that their defining diagrams are highly non-minimal.
 In particular, there tend to be a lot of unknotted components.
-As we will see, removing these trivial components, together with another type of simplification, results in positive link diagrams whose crossing number is bounded above by the number of right leaves of the plane tree~$T$.
+As we will see, removing these trivial components, together with another type of simplification, results in positive link diagrams whose crossing number is bounded above by the number of right leaves of the plane ternary tree~$T$.
 This is illustrated at the bottom of Figure \ref{knot5_2}, where the resulting link is the positive twist knot~$5_2$.